 Introduction to the sympy Library

-SymPy is a Python library for symbolic mathematics.
-It includes methods for arithmetic, algebra, calculus, and number theory, among other things.
-The isprime() function is part of the library and is an efficient way to determine if a number is prime.
-The function is highly optimized for large integers, which makes it an excellent choice for those needing high-performance primality testing.
+SymPy is a Python package for symbolic mathematics.
+It includes methods for arithmetic, algebra, calculus, and number theory, among others.
+The isprime() function, part of this library, presents a very efficient way to determine whether a number is prime.
+Very well optimized for large integers, this method is a great choice for high-performance primality testing.

 To use sympy, you'll need to install it via pip: